-A raw food diet for dogs is also known as the BARF diet (short for 'Biologically Appropriate Raw Food' or 'Bones And Raw Food').
+A raw food diet for dogs (aka BARF diet, which is short for 'Biologically Appropriate Raw Food' or 'Bones And Raw Food') is an evolutionary appropriate way to feed your dog.

 When you feed a raw diet to your dog, meals are based around raw, meaty bones and whole fresh carcasses such as chicken, duck, rabbit, fish (but not raw salmon), veal and so on.